andrew/ultimate-awesome/README.md

 - [awesome-citizen-science-nl](https://github.com/sodascience/awesome-citizen-science-nl) - A curated list of awesome Citizen Science Projects in the Netherlands.
 - [Awesome-Diffusion-Models-for-NLP](https://github.com/StevenYuan666/Awesome-Diffusion-Models-for-NLP) - 📰 Must-read papers on Diffusion Models for Text Generation 🔥.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
+- [ai-audio-tools](https://github.com/theelderemo/ai-audio-tools) - Community list of AI tools for audio and music.
 - [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.
 - [bd-startups](https://github.com/The-Penguins-Club/bd-startups) - List of startups in Bangladesh 🇧🇩.
 Inspired by
 - [awesome-filament](https://github.com/timwassenburg/awesome-filament) - A curated list of awesome plugins, tutorials and other cool resources for FilamentPHP.